LastDemon99/IW5-Survival-Reimagined/README.md

 - The buffs of the dropped weapons are preserved.
 - You can drop the weapon to an ally with the `H` key.
 - New enemy types were added including streaks.
+- The mod allows you to switch between servers and game types without any inconvenience other than changing the language to English.

 # <a name="how-to-use"></a>How To Use
 - Unzip the rar file at `%localappdata%/plutonium/storage/iw5/`